zstunsta/zstunsta/README.md

 I’m a GIS developer from the USA and based out of Chile.
 I mostly code via python using Arcpy libraries.
-I’m currently learning open source GIS techniques using QGIS, R-Studio, Google Earth Engine, and more.
+I’m currently learning open source GIS techniques using QGIS, R-Studio, javascript, and more.
-I am also learning web/server development to enhance and showcase my GIS skills.
+I am also learning web/server development to enhance and showcase my software skills.

 You can find me here: